-Dr. Ansari is Director of Campus Engagement at Williams College and Co-Director of Islamic Chaplaincy at Hartford International University and Faculty Associate in Muslim Pastoral Theology.
+Dr. Ansari is Director of Campus Engagement at Williams College, Director of Islamic Chaplaincy, and Co-director, MA in Chaplaincy at Hartford International University and Faculty Associate in Muslim Pastoral Theology.
 Dr. Ansari believes in the notion of shepherding as a Muslim form of institutional leadership.
 His scholarship and activism includes serving on the Institute of Muslim Mental Health, Professional Advisory Committee and work in the field of Diversity Equity and Inclusion.